Hotell/typescript-lib-starter/README.md

   - `esm2015` 👉 raw javascript files transpiled from typescript to latest ES standard ( es2018 )
     > `es2015` field in package.json
     >
-    > this is useful if you wann transpile everything or just wanna ship untranspiled esNext code for evergreen browsers)
+    > this is useful if you wanna transpile everything or just wanna ship untranspiled esNext code for evergreen browsers)
   - `fesm` 👉 experimental bundle type introduced by Angular team ( it bundles all your non transpiled code to one file, although it includes webpack boilerplate for module resolution/rollup does this better )
 - type definitions are automatically generated and shipped with your package
   - > `types` field in package.json